Invariant measure and long time behavior of regular solutions of the Benjamin-Ono equation: Introduction

 Formally, $\mu_n$ is defined as a renormalization of

-where $E_n(u)$ and $R_n(u)$ are the quantities given in $(\ref{form_energies}).$ The authors construct a Gaussian renormalization of the expression $e^{-\|u\|_n^2}du$ on the concerned spaces and prove that $e^{-R_n(u)}$ is an integrable density.
-In view of these results, a MDS for $(\ref{BO})$ exists in any Sobolev space and then its large time dynamics is described in the sense of the theorems mentioned above.
-However, these results do not apply to infintely smooth solutions, indeed by $(**)$ we have
+where $E_n(u)$ and $R_n(u)$ are the quantities given in $(\ref{form_energies}).$ These authors constructed a Gaussian interpretation of the expression $e^{-\|u\|_n^2}du$ on the concerned spaces and proved that $e^{-R_n(u)}$ is an integrable density.
+In view of these results, there is an MDS for $(\ref{BO})$ in any Sobolev space and then its large time dynamics is described keeping in mind the theorems mentioned above.
+However, these results do not apply to infinitely smooth solutions, indeed by the property $(**)$ we have

-In the present work we construct a measurable dynamical system for BO $(\ref{BO})$ on $C^\infty(\T).$ Of course the Dirac measure at $0$ is not the desired measure although it is invariant under the flow of BO, because it gives no information.
-More generally, to get substantial information on the system we have to avoid too singular measures.
+In the present work, we construct a measurable dynamical system for $(\ref{BO})$ on the space $C^\infty(\T).$ Naturally, the Dirac measure at $0$ is not the desired measure although it is invariant under the flow of the BO equation, but it gives only trivial information.
+More generally, to get substantial information on the system we have to also avoid singular measures.
 Another example of such measures is the one concentrated on a stationary solution.
-Notice that the measures $\mu_n$ discussed above verify the following "consistency" property: every set of full $\mu_n$-measure is dense in $\dot{H}^{(n-1/2)^-}.$ However, an obstruction to the construction of an invariant Gaussian type measure in $C^\infty(\T)$ is the non-existence of conservation law compatible with the $C^\infty$-regularity.
-In particular, the approach used in the construction of the measures $\mu_n$ does not seem to apply.
+Notice that measures $\mu_n$ discussed above verify the following "consistency" property: every set of full $\mu_n$-measure is dense in $\dot{H}^{(n-1/2)^-}.$ Concerning the space $C^\infty$, an obstruction to the construction of an invariant Gaussian type measure is the non-existence of a conservation law compatible with the regularity of that space.
+In particular, the approach used in the construction of the measures $\mu_n$ above does not seem to apply.

-Another method allowing to construct invariant measures (a priori not of Gaussian type) for PDE was introduced in \cite{kuk_eul_lim, KS04} in the context of Euler and Schrödinger equations.
-It is based on a fluctuation-dissipation argument and consists in adding to the equation appropriately normalized damping and stochastic terms, constructing an invariant measure for the resulting problem, and passing to the limit.
+Another method allowing the construction of invariant measures (a priori not of Gaussian type) for PDEs was developed in \cite{kuk_eul_lim, KS04} in the context of Euler and Schrödinger equations, respectively.
+It is based on a fluctuation-dissipation (FD) argument and consists of adding to the equation appropriately normalized damping and stochastic terms, constructing an invariant measure for the resulting problem, and passing to the limit.
 But, a priori, the obstruction encountered in the Gaussian type measure approach still remains in the FD approach because the underlying regularization is of Sobolev order and not $C^\infty$.
-The idea in this work is to developp this approach in the context of the BO equation, and combine it with the structure of the conservation laws to construct a non-trivial invariant measure concentrated on $C^\infty-$ regularity.\\ In order to bring out a key preliminary result, we give the following stochastic set up:\\ Consider the diffusion problem (also called the stochastic Benjamin-Ono-Burgers (BOB) equation)
+The idea in the present work is to exploit the regularization inherent in this approach with the use of an infinite sub-sequence of the Benjamin-Ono conservation laws to reach the $C^\infty-$ regularity.\\ In order to bring out a key preliminary result, we give the following stochastic set up:\\ Consider the diffusion problem (also called the stochastic Benjamin-Ono-Burgers (BOB) equation)